Cell State Transitions Beyond the Small-Noise Limit: Simulation of the first passage process

 We also simulated the process on modified landscapes with scaled heights to investigate the influence of the barrier height.
 The modified drift force is defined as

 where $H(\cdot)$ is the Heaviside step function, $r_c$ denotes the trap center, and $\beta$ modulates the barrier height.
 The modified landscape $U$ can be obtained as

 where the integration constant $C$ is chosen such that all curves with different $\beta$ coincide at $r = r_c$.
-Thus, $\beta = 1$ reproduces the original fitted landscape, $\beta = 0$ flattens the landscape, and larger values (e.g., $\beta = 7$) elevate the barrier (see Fig.~\ref{fig:S7-1}(a)).
+Thus, $\beta = 1$ reproduces the original fitted landscape, $\beta = 0$ flattens the landscape, and larger values (e.g., $\beta = 7$) elevate the barrier (see Fig.~\ref{fig3}(a) in the main text).

 The noise strength $D$ is fitted to a cubic polynomial: